litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 ## Quick Start

-Follow these steps to run the demo application locally:
+Follow these steps to run the demo application:

+### Option 1: Local Development

+For local development with Anvil:

-### 1. Deploy Smart Contracts
+#### 1. Deploy Smart Contracts

 First, navigate to the parent directory and deploy the contracts: